ScilifelabDataCentre/Anubis/anubis/documentation/Basic-concepts.md

 A call in the Anubis system is a call for proposals.
 It contains a description of the call, optionally with documents such as PDFs.
-It functions as the container for the proposals, the reviews and the decisions in it.
+It functions as a container for proposals, reviews and decisions.

 The admin creates a call, and sets up the input fields for the proposal, the reviews and the decision for each proposal.